kaizen-ai/kaizenflow/documentation/general/general.md

 ### Synchronization point

 - The procedure is:
-  - One of us (e.g., Paul / Sergey / me) creates a GitHub task, with:
+  - One of us (e.g., GP or Paul) creates a GitHub task, with:
     - Detailed instructions
-    - The list of all of the persons affected by the task
+    - The list of all of the persons in charge of executing the task
   - Send a ping with the link on Telegram if the task is urgent
   - Everybody does what's asked
   - Mark on the GitHub task your name

-### Morning Moscow sync ups

-- Particle team discusses various organizational topics in the morning, e.g.,
-  - Best Git practices
-  - ORG emails from previous days

 ### Morning email

-- First thing in the morning, send an email to all@particle.one to broadcast what you are working on.
+- First thing in the morning, send an email to `all@particle.one` to broadcast what you are planning to work on during that day

 - The goal is:
   - Think about what you are going to work on for the day, so you have a clear plan
   - Make sure people blocked on your tasks know that / whether you are working on those tasks
-  - Broadcast if you are blocked and / or if you don't have tasks
+  - Broadcast if you are blocked or if you don't have tasks
-  - Communicate realistic ETAs (no reason to be optimistic: complex things take time to be done properly)
+  - Communicate realistic ETAs (no reason to be optimistic: complex things take time to be done correctly)
-  - Use a date in the usual format (e.g., 2018-10-10) and add "today", "yesterday", "tomorrow", "end of week" so that it's easier to parse
+  - Use a date in the usual format (e.g., in our standard format 2018-10-10) and add "today", "yesterday", "tomorrow", "end of week" so that it's easier to parse
   - Please list tasks in priority order
-  - Please stick to using "TODO" (all caps) as subject, and the suggested format, so that it's easy to filter emails and see what everybody is doing today and what was doing in the previous days.
+  - Please stick to using `TODO` (all caps) as the email subject, and the suggested format, so that it's easy to filter emails and see what everybody is doing today and what was doing in the previous days.
   - If your original ETA needs to be updated (e.g., you thought that you would have finished a task by yesterday, but it's taking longer) keep the older ETA and add the new one, e.g.,
     ```
-    #240 edg: Metadata
+    #PartTask240: Implement Universe metadata
     - ETA: today (2018-10-10)
     - Original ETA: yesterday (2018-10-09)
     - Reason: it was more complex than what we thought